 In 480 BC, the vast Persian army defeated the Greek forces at the Battle of Thermopylae, invading parts of Greece and threatening the Athenian state.

-Themistocles proposed that since the Greeks were outnumbered by the Persians, they should avoid fighting on land.
+Themistocles proposed that the Greeks avoid fighting on land since they were outnumbered by the Persians.

 Once inside the narrow waterway, the Persian ships could simply not maneuver, and they became completely disorganized.
 The Greek fleet was then able to snatch the opportunity to obliterate Persia’s naval forces and score a decisive victory for Athens and Greece.

-One year later, without a Navy to support his troops, the Persian King Xerxes retreated to Asia, forever abandoning his ambition to conquer Greece.
+A year later, without a Navy to support his troops, the Persian King Xerxes retreated to Asia, thereby forever abandoning his ambition to conquer Greece.

-Many historians believe that a Persian victory would have stopped the progress of ancient Greek civilization, and by extension western civilization as a whole, leading them to argue that Salamis is one of the most significant battles in human history.
+Many historians believe that a Persian victory would have stopped the progress of ancient Greek civilization and by extension western civilization as a whole, leading them to argue that Salamis is one of the most significant battles fought in human history.

 The rich mines of Laurion stopped operation only in the year 1992, and today, its property belongs to the Greek Ministry of Culture.
-The ancient mines which figure so very large in Western history are now part of the Laurion Technological and Cultural Park.
+The ancient mines which figure so largely in Western history are now part of the Laurion Technological and Cultural Park.